cherchyk/openaidevstarter/README.md

 #### 3. Embedding and Storage to Vector DB

 Embeding data and storing to vector DB is the next step in the RAG pattern.
 Some Vector DBs automatically generate embeddings as you save data.
-For more information, refer to the [Weaviate Course](https://learn.deeplearning.ai/vector-databases-embeddings-applications).
+For more information, refer to the [Weaviate DB Course](https://learn.deeplearning.ai/vector-databases-embeddings-applications).

 To ensure optimal retrieval and completion results, it is crucial to use the same model for creating embeddings of both chunks and questions.
 However, organizations may face challenges if the original embedding model becomes outdated or unavailable.
 To address this, consider the following options: